 More information and the option to purchase can be found on the HUUB website HERE.

-I have recently tested a new pair of SwimRun googles from Aquasphere.
+I have recently tested a new pair of swim goggles from Aquasphere - the Aquasphere Kayenne goggles.
 Here is a picture, with an Ötillö competition swim cap.
 These particular goggles are mirrored, with an anti-fog coating on the inside.
 The manufacturer specifically recommends NOT touching nor cleaning the insides, to avoid damaging the anti-fog properties.
 They state that the lenses should be simply rinsed with fresh water after use.

 The picture below shows the adjustment mechanism for the strap.
 You just have to press down on the button, as shown, to release and adjust the strap length.
 The release the button to lock the strap.
 Brilliant!